alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 <img src="assets/images/generator-resonator-full.png" alt="Resonator tool" width="300"/>

-**Generator frequency**: the *desired* generator frequency, adjust with the wheel control (drag the wheel to adjust the value, tap on the wheel to cycle through the gears/speeds).
+**Generator frequency**: the *desired* generator frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Actual**: the *actual* generator frequency, i.e. the closest frequency that corresponds to a period length that is a multiple of the sample duration (dictated by the sampling rate of the signal).

 **Generator waveform**: tap on the gear icon to show/hide the waveform graph and selection buttons: Square, Triangle, Saw, Sine or Silence.

-**Resonator frequency**: the *desired* resonant frequency, adjust with the wheel control (drag the wheel to adjust the value, tap on the wheel to cycle through the gears/speeds).
+**Resonator frequency**: the *desired* resonant frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Gauge display**: the *actual* resonant frequency, i.e. the closest frequency that corresponds to a period length that is a multiple of the sample duration (dictated by the sampling rate of the signal).

 **Phases**: a plot of the amplitudes at each phase.

 **Time constant**: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
-Adjust with the wheel control (drag the wheel to adjust the value, tap on the wheel to cycle through the gears/speeds).
+Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 ## Privacy Policy

 Fun with Oscillator does not collect or share your personal information.
-In particular, any audio captured from the microphone is only processed in real time for visualization purposes.
+In particular, any audio captured from the microphone is only processed in real-time for visualization purposes.
 The app does not record or transmit any of it.

 ## Credits